nowane/ecommerce/README.md

   ### Other technologies

+- [Balsamiq](https://balsamiq.com/wireframes/) - Used to make wireframes.

-[Coolors](https://coolors.co/) - Used to create a colour schema.
+- [Coolors](https://coolors.co/) - Used to create a colour schema.

-[Favicon](https://favicon.io/) - Used for making the favicons.
+- [Favicon](https://favicon.io/) - Used for making the favicons.

-[Jpg2png](https://jpg2png.com/) - Used to convert jpg to png.
+- [Jpg2png](https://jpg2png.com/) - Used to convert jpg to png.

-[Namecheap](https://www.namecheap.com/) - Used for creating the site logo.
+- [Namecheap](https://www.namecheap.com/) - Used for creating the site logo.

-[Photopea](https://www.photopea.com/) - Used to get rid of the logo's background-colour.
+- [Photopea](https://www.photopea.com/) - Used to get rid of the logo's background-colour.

+- [StackOverflow](https://stackoverflow.com/) - Used as a general reference resource.

 [Back to table of content](#table-of-content)